FACTION BRIEF

 The Silence Sit

-Small groups sit in complete silence for hours—sometimes days.
+Small groups of three to seven sit in complete silence for extended periods—hours, sometimes days.
 No meditation technique.
+No breathing exercises.
 No discussion afterward.
 Just allowing awareness to expand without verbal constraint.

 Common in G Nook back rooms after hours